dainst/idai-field/desktop/src/manual/manual.en.md

 Fields can be hidden by deactivating the *Show field* setting in the field editor.
 The field is then neither displayed in the resource view nor in the resource editor.
 Whether hidden fields are displayed in the configuration editor depends on the "Show hidden fields" setting in the "Project configuration" menu.
 Data that has already been entered is still retained after hiding and is displayed again when the *Show field* option is activated again.
 Some fields that are essential to the functionality of the application cannot be hidden (such as the resource identifier); in these cases, the option is not displayed.

+#### Allow input in multiple languages

+If the option *Allow input in multiple languages* is enabled, a separate text can be entered in the field for each of the configured project languages.
+The setting is only available for fields of the input types "Single line text", "Single line text with multiple selection" and "Multiline text" and is activated by default.

 #### Field specific search

 The setting *Allow field specific search* in the field editor determines whether a field specific search can be performed for a field in extended search mode (see the *Extended search mode* section in the *Search* chapter).
 For fields of the category "Project" as well as for fields of some input types this setting cannot be activated; in these cases it is grayed out.